Branch-Well-Structured Transition Systems and Extensions: Conclusion

 \subsubsection{Acknowledgements}

 We thank the reviewers for the detailed comments and suggestions.
 The work reported was carried out in the framework of ReLaX, UMI2000 (ENS Paris-Saclay, CNRS, Univ.
 Bordeaux, CMI, IMSc).
 It is partly supported by ANR FREDDA (ANR-17-CE40-0013) and ANR BRAVAS (ANR-17-CE40-0028).
-It is also partly supported by UKRI/EPSRC, references: EP/T006544/2, and EU HORIZON EUROPE Research and Innovation Programme, grant agreement 101093006 (TaRDIS).
+It is also partly supported by EPSRC STARDUST (EP/T014709/2).